typhoeus/typhoeus/UPGRADE.md

 ### Docs

-When in doubt read the [docs](http://rubydoc.info/github/typhoeus/typhoeus/frames/Typhoeus) or the [code](https://www.github.com/typhoeus).
+When in doubt, read the [docs](http://rubydoc.info/github/typhoeus/typhoeus/frames/Typhoeus) or the [code](https://www.github.com/typhoeus).